+* All STRU special permits shall lapse automatically after a period of three (3) years, shall be personal to the applicant, shall not be transferable, and shall not run with the land.
+In this context, “personal to the applicant” means that the special permit shall lapse sooner than the normal three-year duration if the applicant ceases to have a substantial ownership and use interest, direct or beneficial, in the STRU.

+THAT the Zoning Ordinance further be amended to insert a new Section V-G, as follows, with deletions double stricken-through, and additions double-underlined:

-V-G – Short-Term Rental Units RESERVED.
+V-G –RESERVEDShort-Term Rental Units.

 Purposes.
 The purposes of this Section V-G include:

-To define short-term rental use and regulate the use of short-terms rentals in the City. ;
+To define short-term rental use and regulate the use of short-terms rentals in the City;

 To incorporate responsibly the growth of the so-called home-share industry into Newburyport’s existing neighborhoods by striking a fair balance between the preservation of permanent housing, including affordable and moderately priced housing (with or without deed restrictions), and the flexibility required for residents to benefit from this new industry; and

-To ensure that potential negative impacts from STRUs, including, but not limited to, impacts upon public health and fire safety, and due to increased trash, noise, traffic, and parking, are mitigated to avoid adverse impacts on overall neighborhood character or property values.
+To ensure that potential negative impacts from the use of residential properties as STRUs, including, but not limited to, impacts upon public health and fire safety, and due to increased trash, noise, traffic, and parking, are mitigated to avoid adverse impacts on overall neighborhood character or property values.

-Definitions

-Unless specified otherwise herein, all terms used in Section V-G shall be as defined in 830 CMR 64G.00 (Room Occupancy Excise).
+Definitions.
+Except as otherwise specified herein, all terms used in this Section V-G shall be as defined in 830 CMR 64G.00 (Room Occupancy Excise).

+Booking Agent: Any natural person who, or entity that, facilitates reservations or collects payments for an STRU on behalf of or for an Operator.

+Emergency Contact: A natural person who, in addition to the Operator, will be responsible to receive and act on complaints, problems or emergencies at an STRU.

+Enforcement Agent: The person duly appointed by the City of Newburyport to investigate complaints and issue violation notices pursuant to the provisions of this Section V-G.

 Home-Share Rental Unit: An STRU that is the Operator’s Primary Residence and is rented as an STRU while the Operator is not personally and physically present overnight.
+The allowable occupancy of a Home-Share Rental Unit for use as an STRU shall be limited to a maximum of four (4) bedrooms and a maximum of eight (8) people.

-License Commission: The License Commission of the City of Newburyport.
+Licensing Board: The Licensing Board of the City of Newburyport.

-Limited-Share Rental Unit: An STRU that is the Operator’s Primary Residence, and is rented as a STRU while the Operator is personally and physically present overnight.
+Limited-Share Rental Unit: An STRU that is the Operator’s Primary Residence, and is rented as an STRU while the Operator is personally and physically present overnight.
+Occupancy of a Limited-Share Rental Unit shall be limited to a maximum of three (3) bedrooms for guests and a maximum of six (6) guests, and at least one (1) additional bedroom shall be exclusively used and occupied by the Operator while the STRU is in use by any guests.

 Operator: A natural person who is an owner of record of the Residential Unit, or is legally authorized to act in relation to the STRU as the owner of record.
 Such owner may be, without limitation, an individual owner, alone or together with others, a trustee of a trust, a manager of an LLC, or an officer of a corporation.
-An owner legally authorized to act for the record owner shall be duly designated by the licensing authority as the responsible party for a STRU.
+A natural person legally authorized to act for the record owner shall be duly designated by the licensing authority as the responsible party for an STRU.
 Only one natural person may be an Operator.